mahemon/FedReFT_EMNLP2025_Rebuttal/README.md

 Question 3:
 The W2 could be partly answered by the contents from Appendix F. ...
 Answer:
 We did the experiments on a reduced dataset for this section, so the results are not the same as the main context.
 We present the same results in Figure 3 and Table 1, which shows the result of the GLUE task on ROBERTa, Commonsense, and Arithmetic reasoning task on the LLaMA-2 7B model for three clients.
-Table in the Answer 1 can be also consider for this question.
+The table in Answer 1 can also be considered for this question.

 Question 4:
 The heterogeneous distribution among clients may not always occur...